dlangille/thin_to_thick/README.md

 # My cheat sheet for the steps describe below

-Please see [example.txt](example.txt) for example commands I run based on the steps outlined below.
+Please see [example1.txt](example1.txt) for example commands I run based on the steps outlined below.

 # Steps for converting a thin jail to a thick jail